cakephp/docs/en/models/associations-linking-models-together.rst

 .. note::

-    Note that the 'join' arrays are not keyed.
+    Note that the 'joins' arrays are not keyed.

 In the above example, a model called Item is left-joined to the channels table.
 You can alias the table with the Model name, so the